-Every applicant must be present at the interview regardless of age.
-The following persons may accompany a visa applicant to their interview:
+Attorneys are not permitted to accompany clients into the waiting room or to their interview.
+Only the following persons may accompany a visa applicant to their interview:

-- Petitioners - Registered attorneys - Interpreter: Applicants may bring ONE interpreter if they do not speak English or Spanish well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.
+- Interpreter: Applicants may bring ONE interpreter if they do not speak English or Spanish well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.